tkrehbiel/activitylace/docs/README.md

   - ~~After some experiments, I think a file-based sqlite backend is probably the simplest way to go.
 Was going to try to use json files, but there's too much complexity to manage.~~ (done)
   - Keep in mind we will probably need a system to purge older items from the database periodically or else it will keep growing forever.
 A system to export items marked for deletion to external archival storage may be needed.

+## Phase 1a (new)

+- Represent ActivityPub objects internally in a more efficient format.
+Only translate to and from ActivityPub when sending and receiving objects.
+(Make sure to keep a copy of the received json though.)
+The JSON-LD object concept is a terrible format for programmatically working with objects.

 ## Phase 2, Followers

 - The blog actor's Inbox will receive follow POST requests.